Last updated at 14:16, 25 Apr 2017 Uploaded at 12:16, 27 Mar 2014

 None of these are actual requirements, but I couldn't live without them.

 - Hearthfire multiple adoptions - Let's you set the Lodge as the home of your spouse and children.
-Also works great just for the spouse (assigns her/him to the main bed) even if you don't want to adopt any children.

 - Custom Family Home - Alternative to Hearthfire multiple adoptions (above).
 Has been reported to work real great with my mod.
-Allows you to assign also the wife, kids, bard and the housecarl to this house.

 - Unlimited Bookshelves - Lets you store lot's and lot's more books, notes, scrolls, skulls etc. in your shelves.

 - No matter the way you install the mod, just make sure the .esp and .bsa files are in your skyrim/data folder and that the mod file is activated.
-Have fun!

 - Just make sure you're outside the cells affected and all your stuff that you want to keep are relocated from the house before you uninstall the mod.
 Either uninstall with NMM or delete the .esp file.